M51 (missile): Development

 After having spent €5 billion ($6.7 billion) developing the missile, the French government placed a €3 billion ($3.9 billion) order with EADS SPACE Transportation for the M51 in December 2004.
-The contract covered serial production of the M51 for 10 years, with the company to be responsible for sustained readiness support throughout the missile's life.
+The contract covered serial production of the M51 for ten years, with the company to be responsible for sustained readiness support throughout the missile's life.

+In 2014 Airbus signed a deal with the French government for development work on an upgrade designated M51.3 to equip the new ballistic missile submarines of the French Navy, SNLE 3G.
+On 10 May 2016 Airbus and Safran signed a joint joint partnership to develop the M51.3 upgrade intended to enter service around 2025.

+M51.4: On August 28, 2025, the French Armaments Agency (DGA) awarded ArianeGroup the contract for the development and production of the fourth version (M51.4) of the M51 strategic ballistic missile.

+Testing

 The M51 performed its first flight test (unarmed) on 9 November 2006 from the French missile flight test centre in Biscarrosse (Landes).
 The target was reached twenty minutes later, in the north-west of the Atlantic Ocean.
 A second and third successful test were carried out on 21 June 2007 and 13 November 2008.